molebna/Sorting-Visualizer/README.md

-In this c++ application you can see a control pannel and two data windows.
+This c++ application has a control pannel and two data windows.
 The first data window shows time complexity of current sorting algorithm and a randomly-generated array with a user-given array size and a range of values.
 The second data window shows a diagram made of those elements.
 When you start sorting columns move so you